jennadar/5G-Core-Implementation-Using-Slicing/README.md

 ![image](https://github.com/FRA-UAS/mobcomwise23-24-team_gen5_designers/blob/main/Figures/UERANSIM/gnb1.png)

-To run the first ue, UE2 - `sudo ./build/nr-ue -c config/open5gs-ue2.yaml`
+To run the UE2 - `sudo ./build/nr-ue -c config/open5gs-ue2.yaml`

 The successful initialization of UE can be verified by receiving the `PDU Session Establishment successful` with the TUNnel interface[uesimtun0,10.46.0.2] in the same terminal.